 |(S) course is offered in spring only|

-*Even/Odd Student ID rule applies: Normal timing for students with even SID numbers is spring of junior year, and for students with odd SID numbers is fall of senior year.
+*Student ID rule applies: Normal timing for students with SID numbers ending in 2, 4, 6, or 8 is spring of junior year, and for students with SID numbers ending in 0, 1, 3, 5, 7, or 9 is fall of senior year.
 Extenuating circumstances due to issues such as transfer status should be discussed with 154 instructor.

 **E45L is not required if the student took E45 during spring 2016 or earlier.